jfbrou/Website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
-My name is Jean-Félix Brouillette and I'm a Ph.D. candidate in economics at Stanford University working with Pete Klenow and Chad Jones.
+I'm a Ph.D. candidate in economics at Stanford University working with [Pete Klenow](http://www.klenow.com/) and [Chad Jones](http://web.stanford.edu/~chadj/).

 # Interests to show in About widget
 interests: